What is vehicle downtime?

 The opposite of vehicle downtime is uptime, or when a vehicle is in good standing and operational.

-What is planned downtime vs. unplanned downtime?
+What is the difference between planned downtime and unplanned downtime?

 Conversely, unplanned downtime (also called unscheduled downtime) is a lapse in operations.
 It happens unscheduled, outside your control, and rarely happens at a convenient time.
 Unplanned fleet downtime can be costly, with emergency repairs eating into a business’s bottom line.
 It also can take longer to get services up and running again, costing businesses valuable time and reputation.